EMSoftwareInnovators/AdventureQuest/README.md

 ### Harcourt
     - Added map-box-test branch and started researching there API
-    - Added branches for everyone to add too
+    - Added branches for everyone to work in

 ## Stuff that might be nice to add towards the end